iamdonovan/spymicmac/README.md

 to install sPyMicMac in your environment.

 ## Installing sPyMicMac from conda-forge
 As of version 0.1.1, sPyMicMac is available via conda-forge.
-To install the latest packaged version, simply run:
+To install the latest packaged version (0.1.1), simply run:

 ```sh